mforootan/QuickBASIC/README.md

 ## The files in this repo are written using **QuickBASIC 7.1**, and can be converted to VBA with some modifications.
-### Decription for selected subset of the scripts:
+*Description for selected subset of the scripts:*
 * ```BASE.bas```: A script that would [convert](https://www.google.com/search?q=base+convert) a number from one base to another.
 Worked for bases 2 to 36.

 * ```CALENDAR.bas```: A converter between Gregorian and Persian calendar.